apisnetworks/mod_evasive/SOURCES/README.md

 a user repeatedly clicking on 'reload' should not be affected unless they do it maliciously.

-One module is provided in this forked version:

-Apache v2.x API:	mod_evasive.c

 ### HOW IT WORKS

 A web hit request comes in.
 The following steps take place: